ppy/osu-wiki/wiki/Tournaments/CJB/2018/4K/en.md

 ### Tournament Rules

-1. **The 4th CJB osu!mania 4K Tournament _(CJB 4K 4th)_** is a one-on-one, osu!mania 4K specified Chinese regional tournament, hosted by CJB team.
+1. This tournament is a one-on-one osu!mania 4K specified tournament.
 2. The maps for each round will be announced by the map selector in advance on the Sunday before the actual matches take place:
      - The TieBreaker map will only be played in case of a tie.
      - All maps are in a FreeMod bracket.